Aaronontheweb/node-bootcamp/sessions/hour3/readme.md

 control rules applied to them.

 ### Simple File Upload
-Let's create a simple upload utility that works along with simple REST commands to do the following tasks:
+Let's create a simple upload utility that performs the following tasks:

 -   create a new container (similar to a directory)
 -   upload a file into blob storage given a container name and file